DrRoad/PhenoWin/README.md

 ## Setup
 ### Input Geotif Files
-The folder **_DOY** must contain the phenological input raster files.
-There names follow the convention *DOY_[3 digit crop code]-[1 or 2 digits phenology code]_[4 digit year].tif*.
+The folder **_DOY** must contain the phenological input raster files, which can be obtained from http://synops.julius-kuehn.de/phaenophase/.
+There names follow the convention
+*DOY_[3 digit crop code]-[1 or 2 digits phenology code]_[4 digit year].tif*.

 For example: